tanghao-xiaomi/docs/en/quickstart/emulator/Android_Debug_Bridge_commands.md

 - You start the adb server after starting the emulator.

-## Send commands to a specific device
+## Send Commands to a Specific Device

 To specify the target when issuing an adb command, follow these steps: